 - Our Savings, Recovery and Renewal Programme continues and the scope has been widened to incorporate all change and savings activity recognising the cross cutting nature of many workstreams.
 Progress will be reported to every meeting of the IJB. - We will update our Medium-Term Financial Plan on a regular basis reflecting the ongoing and legacy impact of Covid-19, the economic climate and any impact from the National Care Service and / or other policy decisions as these become clearer.
 This will allow us to continue to use scenario-based financial planning and modelling to assess and refine the impact of different levels of activity, funding, pressures, possible savings and associated impacts.
-This will also inform our planning for our 2024/25 budget. - We will continue to monitor the impacts of Covid-19, Brexit, economic and inflationary factors along with operational issues through our financial and performance monitoring to allow us to take swift action where needed, respond flexibly to immediate situations and to inform longer term planning. - We will continue to progress and report on our Strategic Improvement Plan until fully complete; work on this was not a priority during the ongoing pandemic response. - We will complete the review of our Integration Scheme; work that had been undertaken pre pandemic has been refreshed during 2022/23 and an NHSGGC wide review is in place. - We routinely report our performance to the IJB with further scrutiny from our Performance and Audit Committee and our Clinical and Care Governance Group.
+This will also inform our planning for our 2024/25 budget. - We will continue to monitor the impacts of Covid-19, Brexit, economic and inflationary factors along with operational issues through our financial and performance monitoring to allow us to take swift action where needed, respond flexibly to immediate situations and to inform longer term planning. - We will continue to progress and report on our Strategic Improvement Plan until fully complete; work on this was not a priority during the ongoing pandemic response.
+This plan was agreed by the IJB in January 2020 and sets out the combined actions / areas for improvement from the Joint Strategic Inspection of the IJB in 2019 and from the Ministerial Strategic Group self-evaluation and the findings from the Audit Scotland Report: Health and Social Care Integration, also 2019. - We will complete the review of our Integration Scheme; work that had been undertaken pre pandemic has been refreshed during 2022/23 and an NHSGGC wide review is in place.

+- We routinely report our performance to the IJB with further scrutiny from our Performance and Audit Committee and our Clinical and Care Governance Group.
 The service user and carer representation on the IJB and its governance structures is drawn from Your Voice which includes representatives from community care groups, representatives from our localities and representatives from equality organisations including disability and faith groups.
-We intend to continue the development our performance reporting during 2023/24, building on work done in 2022/23.

-- Workforce planning will continue to support identification of our current and future requirements.
+We intend to continue the development our performance reporting during 2023/24, building on work done in 2022/23. - Workforce planning will continue to support identification of our current and future requirements.
 Recruitment and retention of staff is key to all service delivery and we have mitigated as far as possible by minimising the use of temporary posts and developing our workforce and organisational learning and development plans.
 Given the overwhelming response to the pandemic over a prolonged period our staff are tired both physically and mentally and the wellbeing of our workforce is paramount.
 We will progress the action plan agreed as part of our Workforce Plan 2022-25. - We will progress with the redesign of the Learning Disability Inpatient bed model and progress the programme of health checks for people with a learning disability. - Governance Code; we have robust governance arrangements supported by a Governance Code. - The IJB continues to operate in a challenging environment and our financial, risk and performance reporting continue to be a key focus of each IJB agenda.